Commentary

 However, we can examine empirical data to see if we observe patterns consistent with the claim that charter schools are pushing out low-performing students.
 While we do not know why students transfer out of a school and cannot determine whether a student is being pushed out of a school rather than exiting for some other reason, we can see whether patterns in the data are consistent with claims that charter schools push out low-performers and thus provide some of the first empirical insights into this debate.

 We first examined the exiting patterns of students descriptively by examining the average achievement level of students exiting schools (both charters and traditional public schools) relative to their peers in the school they exited.
 Overall, we found that students exiting charter schools are, on average, lower-performing students relative to their peers, but this is true in traditional public schools as well.
-In a more formal set of analytical analyses, controlling for the characteristics of the students including race and LEP and special education status, we found no evidence that low-performing students are more likely to transfer out of charter schools than above-average students or that they are more likely to transfer out of charters than out of traditional public schools.
+In a more formal set of analytical analyses, controlling for the characteristics of the students including race and Limited English Proficient (LEP) and special education status, we found no evidence that low-performing students are more likely to transfer out of charter schools than above-average students or that they are more likely to transfer out of charters than out of traditional public schools.

 While we do believe our analysis provides initial insights refuting the claim that charter schools are pushing out low-performing students, we do not believe this is the definitive word in the matter as our analysis was only in one district.
 It may be that these results would vary across districts and states and hope that others will provide empirical evidence across a variety of locations.
 However, we do argue that claims of pushing out low-performing students or any other claims in the debate around charter schools (positive or negative) should be supported by evidence before these claims are made or accepted.